SANJNAKHATRI/Blinkit-Business-Analytics/README.md

 # Blinkit-Business-Analytics
-This project showcases my Python-based data analysis skills, including data cleaning, EDA, and visualization, with a focused Blinkit data analysis to uncover sales trends, customer behavior, and actionable business insights.
+This project focuses on cleaning, analyzing, and visualizing Blinkit data to uncover key trends in sales performance, customer behavior, and product demand.
+The analysis transforms raw data into clear, actionable insights through structured exploration and impactful visual reporting, supporting data-driven decision-making.